5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 Ready to try Waypoint Budget?

 Built for Canadians who miss Mint.
-Free to start, TFSA/RRSP tracking included, AI budget coach.
+Free to start, TFSA/RRSP tracking included, Smart Money Coach.

 No credit card required • Upgrade to Plus ($7.99/mo) only if you want bank sync